Understanding 13/20 as a Percentage: A complete walkthrough

 Percentages are a way of expressing a number as a fraction of 100.
 The word "percent" itself comes from the Latin "per centum," meaning "out of a hundred."
 This inherent relationship to 100 makes percentages incredibly useful for comparing different quantities, even if they represent different wholes.

-For example, imagine two students taking different tests.
-Student A scores 13 out of 20, while Student B scores 26 out of 40.
+As an example, imagine two students taking different tests.
+Because of that, student A scores 13 out of 20, while Student B scores 26 out of 40.
 While the raw scores look different, converting them to percentages reveals they both achieved the same level of performance (65%).
 This is because percentages normalize the scores to a common base, allowing for easy comparison.

 III.
 Different Methods for Calculating Percentages